markford1/dream-lake-js-project-2/README.md

 -   GitHub is used to store the projects code after being pushed from Git.
 -   Balsamiq:
 -   Balsamiq was used to create the wireframes during the design process.
+-   Google Map API is used for the embedded map.
+-   Email.js was used for the contact form.
+-   Weatherwidget.io API was used for the weather widget.

 ## Validation Testing